-The manufacturing industry now faces globalisation challenges and this is the starting point of this Master's programme.
+The manufacturing industry now faces globalization challenges and this is the starting point of this Master's program.
 The aim is to provide knowledge and competence that prepare the students for leading positions within the manufacturing industry.

-This Master's programme (two years) focuses on the role that production plays within manufacturing companies.
+This Master's program focuses on the role that production plays within manufacturing companies.
 Central themes include how production systems are developed, how the design of the products and the supply chain interrelate with the production system design, and how production systems are operated and managed.
-The programme begins with a number of courses that provides the students with a common basis for these central themes.
+The program begins with a number of courses that provides the students with a common basis for these central themes.
 It ends with a final thesis work, at which the students applies the knowledge and skills gained during the program.

-An underlying idea of the programme is that the students are given the opportunity to connect theory with practice.
-Therefore, important parts of the programme is carried out in the project form.
+An underlying idea of the program is that the students are given the opportunity to connect theory with practice.
+Therefore, important parts of the program are carried out as project assignments.
 This provides the students with possibilities to relate their theoretical understanding to the real conditions of the manufacturing industry.
-The programme is led by a management team that includes persons representing leading positions in industry, students and teachers.
-The management team ensures the relevance and quality of the programme.
+The program is led by a management team that includes persons representing leading positions in industry, students, and teachers.
+The management team ensures the relevance and quality of the program.

 The School of Engineering, Jönköping University, is a member of the prestigious collaborative between leading engineering schools worldwide - the CDIO Initiative™.
 The CDIO Initiative is an innovative educational framework to conceive and develop a new vision of engineering education and for producing the next generation of engineers.

 - Industrial Product Realization: Process - Methods - Leadership 9 credits

 - Integrated Product and Production Development 9 credits

 - Production Development I, Strategy and System 7.5 credits

 - Production Development II, Methods, and Tools 7.5 credits